Migrating data from Google BigQuery to Amazon S3 using AWS Glue custom connectors

 - Choose Continue to Launch.

-- Under Usage instructions, choose Activate the Glue connector in AWS Glue Studio.
+- Under Usage instructions, review the documentation then choose Activate the Glue connector from AWS Glue Studio.

 You’re redirected to AWS Glue Studio.